open-mmlab/mmaction2/configs/recognition/tin/README.md

 2. The **gpus** indicates the number of gpu we used to get the checkpoint.
 It is noteworthy that the configs we provide are used for 8 gpus as default.
    According to the [Linear Scaling Rule](https://arxiv.org/abs/1706.02677), you may set the learning rate proportional to the batch size if you use different GPUs or videos per GPU, e.g., lr=0.01 for 4 GPUs x 2 video/gpu and lr=0.08 for 16 GPUs x 4 video/gpu.
-3. The **inference_time** is got by this [benchmark script](/tools/analysis/benchmark.py), where we use the sampling frames strategy of the test setting and only care about the model inference time, not including the IO time and pre-processing time.
-For each setting, we use 1 gpu and set batch size (videos per gpu) to 1 to calculate the inference time.
-4. The values in columns named after "reference" are the results got by training on the original repo, using the same model settings.
+3. The values in columns named after "reference" are the results got by training on the original repo, using the same model settings.
-5. The validation set of Kinetics400 we used consists of 19796 videos.
+4. The validation set of Kinetics400 we used consists of 19796 videos.
 These videos are available at [Kinetics400-Validation](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155136485_link_cuhk_edu_hk/EbXw2WX94J1Hunyt3MWNDJUBz-nHvQYhO9pvKqm6g39PMA?e=a9QldB).
 The corresponding [data list](https://download.openmmlab.com/mmaction/dataset/k400_val/kinetics_val_list.txt) (each line is of the format 'video_id, num_frames, label_index') and the [label map](https://download.openmmlab.com/mmaction/dataset/k400_val/kinetics_class2ind.txt) are also available.

 :::

-For more details on data preparation, you can refer to Kinetics400, Something-Something V1 and Something-Something V2 in [Data Preparation](/docs/data_preparation.md).
+For more details on data preparation, you can refer to Kinetics400, Something-Something V1 and Something-Something V2 in [Prepare Datasets](/docs/en/user_guides/2_data_prepare.md).

 ## Train